objectify/objectify-insight/README.md

 #### Servlets without Guice

-If you are not using Guice, extend the `AbstractTableMakerServlet` and `AbstractPullerServlet` classes.
+If you are not using Guice (or another JSR-330 compabile DI framework), extend the `AbstractTableMakerServlet` and `AbstractPullerServlet` classes.
 They offer a poor-man's DI system.

 ### Get an AsyncDatastoreService